rafaeltomesouza/marvelspot-prod/README.md

 ## Requirements to visualize the portal

-Browser: Chrome (latest version) / Firefox (lastes version) or Edge.
+Browser: Chrome (latest version) / Firefox (lastest version) or Edge.
 Not compatible with mobile devices yet, but you can have friendly visualization on tablets.